Interested in writing a guest post for my blog? Thanks. Here’s the standards by which I accept posts.

 Social Media Support

-- Your Support: When guest posting, you are agreeing to support your post by inviting the readers of your blog, as well as other social media followers here to see your post.
+- Your Support: When guest posting, you are agreeing to support your post by inviting the readers of your blog, your mailing list, as well as other social media followers here to see your post.
 It would also be great if you would be present in the comments section on publication day, following up with any questions or comments.

 How to Submit